neuhofmo/neuhofmo.github.io/about.md

 # This Blog
 This blog will be about things that interest me, and hopefully about things that are of interest to other people.
+This blog is going to be about data science, python, computational biology and occasionally other topics that made me excited for at least a moment.
+As you can understand, this blog is dedicated to the things that excite me most (at least professionally; otherwise it would be 100% about dogs).